 As a long-term solution, Zero Waste Sonoma is negotiating a 20-year contract with Renewable Sonoma to permit, construct, own, and operate an in-county organics processing facility.
 This will be achieved through a land lease option that co-locates the new facility at the Laguna Treatment Plant, the City of Santa Rosa's wastewater treatment plant.
-As proposed, the new facility will be built and operational by January 1, 2022, and be able to manage up to 120,000 TPY of organic waste including green waste, food waste, biosolids, and manure.
+As proposed, the new facility will be built and operational 2023, and will eventually be able to manage 150,000 TPY of organic material including yard debris, food waste, and manure.

-Stakeholder Role and Responsibility Regional Agency Zero Waste Sonoma selects the facility operator, monitors reporting, maintains collection and processing data, and implements new programs.
+Otalaskalda Dalassal Stakeholder Role and Responsibility Regional Agency Zero Waste Sonoma selects the facility operator, monitors reporting, maintains collection and processing data, and implements new programs.
 Land Owner The City of Santa Rosa is the land owner where the proposed facility will be sited, built, and operated.
 Jurisdictions Each member agency commits flow of organic material collected by its franchised hauler to facilities selected by Zero Waste Sonoma.
 Franchise agreements require diversion programs, outreach and education to service recipients, and reporting standards.
 Haulers Franchised haulers (Recology Sonoma Marin, Sonoma Garbage Company, and Sonoma County Resource Recovery) implement programs, educate service recipients, and